-Christie Brinkley, 65, Holds Up Her Top In A String Bikini: ‘She’s Such A Beach!’
+Christie Brinkley, 66, Holds Up Her Top In A String Bikini: 'She's Such A Beach!'

 Christie Brinkley treated fans to another stunning bikini picture on Instagram this week during a sunny trip to the beach.
-The 65-year-old supermodel defied her age once again when she rocked a string bikini top after seemingly ditching a more conservative one, which she held in the air.
+The 66-year-old supermodel defied her age once again when she rocked a string bikini top after seemingly ditching a more conservative one, which she held in the air.

-Christie flashed a huge smile as she whipped the black number, which appeared to have long sleeves, above her head with her right hand.
-She rocked a wide-brimmed sun hat that she rested her left hand on with her long, blond hair pushed back.
+Christie flashed a huge smile as she whipped the black number, which appeared to have long sleeves, above her head.
+She rocked a wide-brimmed sun hat, resting her left hand on it, and had her long, blond hair pushed back.

-The star wowed in her bikini, made up of a triangle top in a brown Fendi print with white strings tied around her neck and back.
+The star wowed in her triangle bikini top, featuring a brown Fendi print with light-colored straps tied around her neck and back.
 It plunged low at the chest to show off her décolletage and perfectly framed her toned torso and age-defying arms.

-Christie stayed a little more covered on her bottom half with fuller briefs.
-She rocked high-waisted bottoms that highlighted her slim middle.
-They covered her navel but gave a peek at her impressive abs, also showing off her tanned and toned legs.
+Christie stayed a little more covered on her bottom half with full-cut briefs.
+She rocked high-waisted bottoms that highlighted her trim middle.
+They covered her navel but gave a peek at her impressive abs and also revealed her tanned and toned legs.

-Christie pointed her toes in flat sandals and stood in front of a green bush a few feet away from the picturesque crystal clear blue ocean, which stretched for miles into the distance.

-The comments section saw praise flood in for the mom of three, as more than 211 accounts left messages alongside the snaps.
+The comments section saw praise flood in for the mom of three, as more than 211 accounts left messages alongside the snap.

-“Hottest woman always,” one person wrote alongside several two-piece symbols and fire emoji.
+"Hottest woman always," one person wrote, adding several two-piece symbols and fire emoji.

-“Always gorgeous,” another wrote with a red heart.
+"Always gorgeous," another user wrote with a red heart.

 "Such a beauty!," a third person commented.